 Yes, sometimes cats can miss the litter box, and this generally comes from cats who pee standing up.
 And most of the time, you can be unaware of this because they don’t start off standing up, they slowly begin to stand while they are peeing.
 This means they end up sending their pee a lot more horizontally than they imagined.

 Let’s start by understanding why a cat pees standing up, instead of squatting.
 The first thing to check is how dirty the litter box is.
 Your cat may be standing up because they are just itching to get out of there due to the rotten smell.

 Another common reason could be that the litter actually hurts their paws and they are trying to move around a bit so the litter rocks don’t press in so much on their paws.
 You can try substituting your litter with some at-home alternatives such as newspaper, or you can try crystal cat litter to see if this helps them.

 The most common reason, however, is that they just do.
 Sometimes cats do weird things because they are cats.
 And if this is your case, you need a long term solution for this because it’s bound to keep happening.

 The Best Litter Boxes For Cats Who Pee Standing Up

 Your litter box of choice is your most important defense against cleaning up cat pee.
 Now we’ve written about our picks of the best litter boxes on the market, but if your cat pees standing up, the best litter box for you will be a top entry litter box.
-Our top pick is the Amazon Basics, but as long as the sides are completely solid, this will help.
+Our top pick is the Iris Top Entry, but as long as the sides are completely solid, this will help.

 A top entry litter box will provide your cat with tall walls they can’t pee over unless they end up doing somersaults.
 A common problem with hooded boxes is the connection point which can still leak out pee if it’s rolling down the walls, so the top entry completely solves this.